hack3ric/mimic/docs/checksum-hacks.md

 When the two conditions below both matches, checksum hack is not necessary.

-1. Driver does not use `csum_offset`, or checksum offload is maunally disabled.
+1. Driver does not use `csum_offset`, or checksum offload is manually disabled.

     You can check if your NIC's driver source code contains `csum_offset` by simple searching either inside Linux kernel source code or out-of-tree somewhere.
 Realtek and Mediatek's Ethernet driver does not use it, while Intel and many others uses it.